Badge

 This refunds a charge for a badge without deleting it.
 Use of this endpoint requires the registration privilege.

-PUT /api/badge/xxx/convert/free
+POST /api/badge/xxx/convert/free

 Returns the same as a normal read.